How Are Inspection Scores Calculated?

 The score for an inspection is based on a weighted average of the line items.
 By changing the "weight," you can make some items count more towards the overall score.

-For example, say you have an inspection with three items, all out of 100 percentage points:
+For example, say you have an inspection with three items, all using a percentage rating:

 - Entrance (This is the most important item)